Try it ...

 PPL vs CPL

-The main difference between a PPL and a CPL is that the holder of a CPL is allowed to be paid to fly.
-The holder of a PPL may not accept payment for flying.
+The main difference between a PPL and a CPL is that the holder of a CPL is allowed to be paid to fly as a career.
+This is true worldwide.
+The holder of a PPL may not accept payment for flying, but may accept help towards the fuel/hire rate of the aircraft from friends and family.
+You may fly for an Airline if you have a CPL, but you will need an ATPL to become Captain one day.

 Getting a Private Pilot License (PPL)